masahirotanaka/PhoneGap-1/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 ```
-4\.Add new app on AppsFlyer dashboard.
+4\.
+Add new app on AppsFlyer dashboard.
 Make sure that the value in the manifest and the value entered in the dashboard are identical.
 If you want to tracking installs for Android-Out-Of-Store Applications, please take a look [here](https://support.appsflyer.com/hc/en-us/articles/207447023-Tracking-Installs-for-Out-Of-Store-Applications).

-5\.Add following lines to your code to be able to initialize tracking with your own AppsFlyer dev key:
+5\.
+Add following lines to your code to be able to initialize tracking with your own AppsFlyer dev key:
 ```javascript
 document.addEventListener("deviceready", function(){
     var args = [];